gravitational/teleport-plugins/access/jirabot/README.md

 to generate the required PEM files, and make sure that the Auth Server's GRPC API is accessible at the address indicated by `auth-server`.

-*NOTE*: The slackbot must be given a teleport user identity with appropriate permissions.
+*NOTE*: The jirabot must be given a teleport user identity with appropriate permissions.
 See the [access package README](../README.md#authentication) for an example of how to configure an appropriate user & role.